yashsahu2001/ImageForgeryDetection/README.md

 Contributions are welcome!
 If you have ideas for improving forgery detection techniques, implementing new algorithms, or enhancing documentation, feel free to fork the repository and submit a pull request.

 ## License
-This project is licensed under the Attribution-NonCommercial 4.0 International Public License
+This project is licensed under the LICENSE